Logiqx/tech-docs/Services/Databases/MySQL/README.md

 #### Running from the Command Line

-Starting a MySQL to be accessible from the host machine - e.g. MySQL Workbench:
+Starting MySQL and making it accessible from the host machine - e.g. MySQL Workbench:

 ```sh
 docker run --name mysql -p 3306:3306 -d mysql:tag